 4. Go easy at first.
 Don’t just assume after a month of playing that you’ll be capable of playing your favorite classical piece or pop song.
 Start easy; as in “Twinkle Twinkle Little Star Easy”.
 The building blocks are important.
 Don’t skip it or gloss over it.
 Everyone had to start somewhere.

 5. Be disciplined.
 Learning a completely foreign skill such as playing piano requires good mental discipline.
 Overcome any desire to quit because the end result will be you having acquired a new skill, the pleasures of which most will never have the opportunity to experience.

 Keep the above 5 tips in mind and you’ll have a pleasurable experience learning to play the piano!
-For more information, why not check out online piano lessons, Donde Veo Arte – Piano, and beginner piano training?
+For more information, why not check out free piano training site, Donde Veo Arte – free piano lessons for kids, and beginner piano training?